-He was only in his mid-twenties, but my coworker Chris was extremely skilled at his job and was already a supervisor.
+He was only in his mid-twenties, but Chris, my coworker, was extremely skilled at his job and was already a supervisor.
 He had a quiet confidence and comforting demeanor about him that we all appreciated.
-In one of my early days on the job, he and I were working in the same residential unit when a little girl made a mess of the bathroom: poop was smeared all over the bathtub and floor—it was everywhere.
-As the new hire, clean-up duties like this fell to me.
+In one of my early days on the job, he and I were working in the same residential unit when a little girl made a mess of the bathroom.
+Poop was smeared all over the bathtub and floor—it was everywhere.
+As the new hire, cleanup duties like this fell to me.
 As I gagged and mentally prepared myself for the task at hand, Chris turned to me and said, “Let’s do it together.”
 He grinned, adding, “It’ll be fun!”

 That was Chris.
 He was laidback and friendly, with a mop of wavy dark hair and kind blue eyes.
-That night at happy hour, we both found ourselves leaning over the jukebox, connecting over a shared love for experimental pop classics and rap music.
+That night at happy hour, we both found ourselves leaning over the jukebox, connecting over a shared love of experimental pop classics and rap music.
 Within a week we were burning mix CDs for each other.
-Soon after, we began dating.
+Soon after that, we began dating.

-Early in our relationship, one Saturday, Chris and I went to an arts festival by the river in downtown Portland.
+One Saturday early in our relationship, Chris and I went to an arts festival by the river in downtown Portland.
 It was late morning and I was sipping a cup of coffee as we walked.
 Suddenly, I felt incredibly nauseated.
 That was unusual for me, especially because I drank coffee regularly and prided myself in having a stomach of steel.
 Something was going on.
 I looked at Chris and managed to tell him we needed to go buy a pregnancy test—now.
-We walked to a pharmacy; then drove back to my studio apartment.
-I took it, then we sat on the bed and waited.
+We walked to a pharmacy, then drove back to my studio apartment.
+I took the test, then we sat on the bed and waited.

 I’ll never forget the moment.
 I went back to the tiny bathroom and brought out the test.
 I sat down, shoulder to shoulder with Chris, and we both looked down at the plastic stick.
 I was pregnant.
 We had only been dating for six months.
 A scary, overwhelming sensation washed over me.
 But underneath it, somehow, there was also a deep, abiding confidence that this was going to be okay—in fact, that this was right.
 I just knew.
 Chris immediately said, “Let’s do this.”